Kathy Maister's Start Cooking

 kmsc.skillet_305

-Non-stick pans make cleaning up so much easier!
+(Non-stick pans make cleaning up so much easier!
 However, Non-stick pans can easily be scratched with metal utensils.
-You'll need to buy a silicon spatula or scraper.
-Caution: if you have an old fashioned rubber spatula and not silicone, then it will melt when you cook with it.
+You’ll need to buy a silicon spatula or scraper.
+Caution: if you have an old fashioned rubber spatula and not silicone, it will eventually melt when you cook with it.)

 imgp1470_305